hkstemcenter/IOT/README.md

-# Muselab IOT Shield
+# Microbit Extension board for classroom

-A PXT library for Muse IOT Shield
+A Microbit Extension board for classroom

 ## Blocks